FrancoBottinelli/fire_incidents/readme.md

 flexibility in the team needs for data reports, but not unmanaged access (like opening an endpoint where they could input a raw SQL query), or a more unflexible approach, opening a different gateway for each report that they need.
 This is of course a group debate on what the team needs are, and a choice can be made depending on their feedback.
-Having no such scenario, I opted for an all rounded soultion.
+Having no such scenario, I opted for an all rounded solution.